fjavierm/ceh/08-Sniffing/README.md

 There are two types of sniffing techniques:

 * **Active sniffing**: Active sniffing is the sniffing type in which attackers have to send additional packets to the connected device such as a switch to start receiving packets.
 As it is known, a unicast packet from the switch is transmitted to a specific port only.
-Attackers use certain techniques such as _MAC Flooading_, _DHCP Attacks_, _DNS Poisoning_, _Sitch Port Stealing_, _ARP Poisoning_ and _Spoofing_ to monitor traffic passing through the switch.
+Attackers use certain techniques such as _MAC Flooding_, _DHCP Attacks_, _DNS Poisoning_, _Switch Port Stealing_, _ARP Poisoning_ and _Spoofing_ to monitor traffic passing through the switch.

 * **Passive sniffing**: Passive sniffing is the sniffing type in which there is no need of sending additional packets or interfering the device such as a hub to receive packages.
 As it is known, a hab broadcast every packet to its port, which helps the attacker to monitor all traffic passing through the hub without any effort.